 A living ghost visits the wife of her ex-lover.
 The "Fatal Attraction" of Japanese Theatre

-With a follow-up to director Jerry Mouawad's United States premiere of "The Black Lizard" (2012) comes one of Yukio Mishima's acclaimed adaptations of Japanese classic drama.
-Lady Aoi lies in a hospital bed in what the Nurse calls a treatment for her "sexual complexes."
-Her husband returns from a business trip to find his wife in a semi-coma when he encounters a strange visitor that visits his wife in the middle of every night.
-What ensues is both startling, surreal and a poetic thriller.
-Part of Third Rail's Wild Card Series.
+With a follow-up to director Jerry Mouawad's “The Black Lizard” comes one of Yukio Mishima's acclaimed adaptations of Japanese classic drama.
+Lady Aoi lies in a hospital bed in what the Nurse calls a treatment for her “sexual complexes.”
+Mouawad promises a highly-stylized work that combines influences from Japan with riffs from the works of experimental icon Richard Foreman and the acclaimed Belgian director Ivo Van Hove.